-Online Runs the executable that you specify in the value of the StartProgram attribute.
-Runs the executable with the specified parameters in the context of the specified user.
-To bring the resource online, the agent function performs the command: su [-] user -c executable_to_online_resource Offline Runs the executable that you specify in the value of the StopProgram attribute.
-Runs the executable with the specified parameters in the context of the specified user.
-To take the resource offline, the agent function performs the command: su [-] user -c executable_to_offline_resource
+Online Runs the executable file with the parameters that are specified in the StartProgram attribute in the context of the specified user.
+To bring the resource online, the agent function performs the command: su [-] user -c executable_to_online_resource Offline Runs the executable file with the parameters that are specified in the StopProgram attribute in the context of the specified user.
+Offline · · ·